-In the acquisition of Oro Silver Resources Ltd. ("Oro Silver") in October 2015 and American Innovative Minerals, LLC ("AIM") in March 2017, judgement was required to determine if the acquisitions represented either a business combination or an asset purchase.
-More specifically, management concluded that Oro Silver and AIM did not represent a business as the assets acquired were not an integrated set of activities with inputs, processes and outputs.
-Since it was concluded that the acquisitions represented the purchase of assets, there was no goodwill recognized on the transactions and acquisition costs were capitalized to the assets purchased rather than expensed.
+In the acquisition of American Innovative Minerals, LLC ("AIM") in March 2017, judgement was required to determine if the acquisitions represented either a business combination or an asset purchase.
+More specifically, management concluded that AIM did not represent a business as the assets acquired were not an integrated set of activities with inputs, processes and outputs.
+Since it was concluded that the acquisition represented the purchase of assets, there was no goodwill recognized in the transaction and acquisition costs were capitalized to the assets purchased rather than expensed.
 The fair values of the net assets acquired were determined using estimates and judgements.
 (Note 7).

-Judgment is applied in determining whether disposal groups or cash generating unit represent a component of the entity, the results of which should be recorded in discontinued operations in the consolidated statements of comprehensive income (loss) and cash flows.
+Judgment is applied in determining whether disposal groups or cash generating unit represent a component of the entity, the results of which should be recorded in discontinued operations in the condensed consolidated interim statements of comprehensive income (loss) and cash flows.